bowenc0221/Robust-LQ-Emotion-Recognition/README.md

-# Robust LQ Emotion Recognition
+# Robust Low-Quality Emotion Recognition

 This is codes for [Robust Emotion Recognition from Low Quality and Low Bit Rate Video: A Deep Learning Approach](https://arxiv.org/abs/1709.03126)